Residential IP vs Datacenter IP: Core Differences in Enterprise Network Infrastructure

 | Ad Management | 5/5 | 1/5 | 2/5 |

-Many people assume residential IPs cost more, but once you factor in losses from IP-related bans, residential IPs are actually the most economical choice.
+Many enterprises assume residential IPs cost more, but from a total lifecycle cost perspective, residential IPs often represent the most economical infrastructure investment.

 Direct Cost Comparison: